Mentor-Paris/Dashboard-Ytrack/README.md

 The [stats page](http://localhost:8080/graphique) contains many graphics of stats of all users of Ytrack.

+The [progress page](http://localhost:8080/progress) contains the all date of start and end of projects.

 ## How pages work host site

 The [/userPYC page](https://dashboard-ytrack.onrender.com/userPYC) is the JSON of all users of the PYC campus.